SHC - Secure Hosted Checkout

 All three fields must be present and all three fields must have the following names and values:

 • purchaseAmount: the monetary amount of the transaction denoted in minor units.
-So in the above example the value is $9.20, not $920.00.

-• purchaseCurrency: the currency that the transaction will be conducted in.
-For most merchant accounts the value will be “CAD” for Canadian dollars.
-Note that the currency must be the same as the merchant account’s currency.
+• Note that the currency must be the same as the merchant account’s currency.

 • purchaseDate: the date and time the transaction is taking place in extended ISO-8601 format (YYYY-MM-DDTHH:MM:SS.000Z)